 they will make breakthroughs in their art.

-Murphy Writing currently offers five "Writing Getaways" held annually in
+Murphy Writing currently offers seven "Writing Getaways" each

-locations such as New Jersey, New Hampshire and the United Kingdom.
+locations that include New Jersey, New Hampshire and the United Kingdom.
 These

 Getaways offer plentiful writing time and challenging and supportive